Rhett-Ward/Lockalytics/README.md

 started working on spark implementation in order to process data out of azure and into the self hosted mongodb instance. started reworking python fetch script. to do: change dump location to azure blob rather then to mongo DB

+4/4/2026
+Completely debugged spark test pipeline thing.
+Was able to properly prove transfer into mongodb and from there into azure.